WhackJobInt/postal3scriptdocs/docs/whatispostal3script.md

 With Postal3Script, you can easily do many things that you normally would not be able to do without the source code of the game due to the many useful functions and attributes that are interfaced.

-P3S script files are located in <code>/Postal III/p3/scripts</code> and use the <code>.p3s</code> file extension.
+P3S script files are located in <code>Postal III/p3/scripts</code> and use the <code>.p3s</code> file extension.
 To load and be able to use a p3s script, you must add it to a manifest, in "ai_scripts.txt", found in the previously mentioned folder.

-It is highly recommended to snoop around the game files and find examples of what you're trying to accomplish to get a better idea of the language.

 <div class="admonition tip">
 <p class="admonition-title">Tip</p>
 <p>Changes to p3s scripts will automatically hotload when the map restarts, so you can just use the "restart" console command without ever having to exit and reload the game.</p>
+<p>It is highly recommended to snoop around the game files and find examples of what you're trying to accomplish to get a better idea of the language.</p>
 </div>

 ## Postal3Script Example